miere43/nim-registry/doc/modulespec.rst

 Notes
 -----

-* When writing UTF-16 chars in ``useWinAnsi`` mode using `writeMultiString<#writeMultiString>`_ you will see garbage if you view that string in registry, but `readMultiString<#readMultiString>`_ will decode it correctly.
 * Registry paths use backslashes ``(\)``, forwardslashes ``(/)`` are parsed as normal characters.
-* Module procs' do not convert values from UTF-16 to UTF-8, howerer, when ``useWinAnsi`` defined, Windows handles conversion from UTF-16 strings to ASCII.
 * If some procs throw ``OSError``, but everything seems okay, make sure registry handle have proper security rights.
 * Registry on MSDN: https://msdn.microsoft.com/en-us/library/windows/desktop/ms724871(v=vs.85).aspx
 * Note that registry entries may be stored separately for 32/64-bit applications: https://msdn.microsoft.com/en-us/library/windows/desktop/ms724072(v=vs.85).aspx